I beat the ambulance to the ER. Because when the MTA is working, it works.

 The X-ray technician asks, "Are you related?"

-Because I rarely call Florence "Mom", lots of times I'm mistaken for the home attendant.
+Because I rarely call Florence "Mom" I'm often mistaken for the home aide.

-In between the screaming, Mr. C. tries to draw Florence's blood.
+In between the screaming, Mr. Nurse Cee tries to draw Florence's blood.
 But people keep going back and forth with stretchers.
-So he has to step out of the way.
+So he has to step out of the way a lot.
 He doesn't get much.
-I sing musical numbers to her as he takes another stab at it.
+I sing musical numbers to Florence as he takes another stab at it.

-The screaming old man must have been moved or sedated.
-The EMS/NYPD folk are heading out.
+The screaming old man quiets down - either he got moved or sedated.
+The firefighters and the cops head out.
 The really cute firefighter says to the other really cute firefighter, "What do I know?
 I'm just a stupid Spic."
 The woman cop complains to her partner, "I don't wanna leave my handcuffs here."

-Dr. Hottie R. is young and cute, moves like a jockey - that small butch in command mojo move - you can tell he's going to be a great doctor.
+Dr. Hottie is young, cute and moves like a jockey - that small butch-in-command mojo swagger.
+You can tell he's going to be a great doctor.
 He asks Florence, "Are you home?"
 Florence says, "Well, I'll call it home..."